Commander Steel: Nathan Heywood

 The relaunched Justice Society of America features another member of the Heywood family.
 During an interview with Newsarama, new series writer Geoff Johns announced him as a brand new character with new powers.
 He debuted in Justice Society of America #2 with the name of Nathan "Buckeye" Heywood.

 Nathan is the grandson of Henry Heywood and cousin of Henry Heywood III.
 Formerly a football star at the Ohio State University, Nathan retired after shattering his kneecap and having his leg amputated due to an undiagnosed infection.
 The incident left Nathan addicted to painkillers.

-While attending a Heywood family reunion, he is attacked by the Fourth Reich, a team of metahuman Neo-Nazis ordered by Vandal Savage to wipe out the bloodlines of Golden Age heroes.
-The Fourth Reich fails to completely destroy the Heywood bloodline, as both Nathan and a few children manage to survive.
-Both Nathan's brother and mother are turned to metal statues by the villain Reichsmark.
+While attending a Heywood family reunion, Nathan is attacked by the Fourth Reich, a team of metahuman Neo-Nazis ordered by Vandal Savage to wipe out the bloodlines of Golden Age heroes.
+Both Nathan's brother and mother are turned into metal statues by the villain Reichsmark.
 Nathan jams his crutch into Reichsmark's mouth, causing him to spit liquid metal blood onto Nathan.
-Hawkman takes him to Dr. Mid-Nite, who notes that the metal is being absorbed by Nathan's skin.
+Hawkman takes him to Doctor Mid-Nite, who notes that the metal is being absorbed by Nathan's skin.
 Nathan's brother and mother, in their metal forms, are moved to the rooftop of the JSA brownstone.

 Later, it is revealed that the metal has grown out from where Nathan's amputated leg once was, forming metallic bone, muscles, and flesh.
-Waking in his hospital room, Nathan is shown to have superhuman strength.
-Dr. Mid-Nite informs Nathan that he is now a being of living steel, due to an unknown reaction to Reichsmark's blood.
+Doctor Mid-Nite informs Nathan that he is now a being of living steel due to an unknown reaction to Reichsmark's blood.
 However, the steel tissues do not give Nathan tactile response, meaning he cannot feel textures or temperatures, nor gauge exerted pressures, and his weight has greatly increased, causing his footsteps to crack the ground.
-He is given a costume, a "second skin" of a stainless steel alloy developed by Dr. Mid-Nite and Mr. Terrific specifically to restrict his movements and reduce his strength to a more manageable level.
-They chose the costume's colors because of Heywood's heritage.
-He then joins the Justice Society to defeat the Fourth Reich.
+He is given a costume, a "second skin" made of a stainless steel alloy that reduces his strength to a manageable level.
+Nathan then joins the Justice Society to defeat the Fourth Reich.
 Afterwards, the press asks if he is the new Commander Steel.
 Nathan denies it, saying that he is just an ordinary citizen, so he is called "Citizen Steel" by Power Girl.